-As in real life, your appearance casts your first impression on LinkedIn too.
+As in real life, your appearance casts your first impression on LinkedIn as well.
 That doesn’t mean that you’re obliged to get a professional photo shoot.

-Just make sure that you use a fine camera, dress well, choose the right background, wear a teethy smile, and you’re awesome to snap.
+Just make sure that you use a fine camera, dress well, choose the right background, wear a toothy smile, and you’re awesome to snap.

 4. Including vague descriptions

-On LinkedIn, my friend, never forget to tell what you do while mentioning what you are.
+On LinkedIn, never forget to tell what you do while mentioning what you are.

 Remark your responsibilities, mention what you do, and give others a peek into the duties which you perform.
-Let them know what you really are at.
+Let them know what your day is like.